UC Personal Insight Questions Guide and Tips. A Deep Dive Into Each UC PIQ

 High School is the time for many experiences.
 Hopefully, some of those experiences can apply to this prompt.
 Think of summer programs, clubs, athletics, and work experiences.
-You should note that the educational opportunity does not necessarily have to be academic in nature, as long as you gained something valuable from the experience.
-It definitely can be an educational opportunity, especially if you were able to overcome a barrier to your educational experience in high school.
+You should note that the educational opportunity does not necessarily have to be academic in nature.
+As long as you gained something valuable from the experience.
+It definitely can be an educational opportunity.
+Especially if you were able to overcome a barrier to your educational experience in high school.

 A strong response for the people writing about an educational opportunity includes the clear takeaways from the opportunity and why they are important to your future.
 For the people discussing the educational barrier, a great essay is made by a clear solution to the problem.
 Moreover, explaining how you overcame the barrier, and what you learned about yourself from that experience.
-Avoid writing a what based article without a clear conclusion to sum up your learnings.
+Avoid writing a what based article without a clear conclusion to sum up your learning.

 #5 Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?